 Structural identifies the following types of sensitive values.
 These include some information types that are considered by many privacy standards and frameworks such as HIPAA, GDPR, CCPA, and PCI.

-For more information about the HIPAA and Safe Harbor information types that Structural detects, see the Tonic.ai guide Using Tonic Structural and the Safe Harbor method to de-identify PHI.
+For more information about the HIPAA and Safe Harbor information types that Structural detects, go to the Tonic.ai guide Using Tonic Structural and the Safe Harbor method to de-identify PHI.

 Names